🎉Grand Opening: May 2026

 St Paul's Dental Team

 One of the most common concerns we hear from patients across London is whether private dental care is genuinely within reach financially.
 Many people assume that seeing a private dentist means paying significantly more for every appointment, and this belief often leads to delayed check-ups or avoided treatments.
+It is a concern that drives thousands of online searches every month, as patients try to weigh up the value of affordable private dental care against the alternatives available to them.

 Understanding what private dentistry actually involves — and what it costs — can help patients make more informed decisions about their oral health.
 The reality is that modern private dental practices in London have evolved considerably, offering transparent pricing structures, flexible payment options, and a range of preventative and restorative treatments designed to suit different budgets.